rahulshankariyer/World_Happiness/README.md

 ## Project Objective

-To determine the impact of the Covid-19 pandemic on the Happiness of people across the world
+To determine the impact of the Covid-19 pandemic on the Happiness of people across the world, compare the Happiness of different countries and also look specifically at how USA fared.

 ## Data Used